-Faced with the voids of nonexistence, we, the living, exact certainties.
+Faced with the voids of nonexistence, the endless flux of the universe, we the living exact certainties.
 Certainties like stones, graves, internment, prayers, moments of silence and flowers for companionship.
 We shout to the universe: “Look, I exist, I do these things empirically!
 You may have Dickens, but you don’t have me!”

 Near our home in England, there is an old stone church, an old stone graveyard, and an old stone entitled (can I use that word?)
 “Ellen.”

 Ellen existed empirically a century ago; now, her body is buried with her family.
-I visit Ellen often (we are simpatico, that she spent a life turning her head at the same word I do).
+I visit Ellen often (she spent a life turning her head at the same word I do).
 I approach her stone, give a spry wave, announce my existence.